FirestormAngel/raspberry-documentation/README.md

     # EXAMPLE: yourdevice
     yourdevice@wifi.firestorm.org : PSK YourSuperLongPasswordHere
 ```

+#### iptables
-To prevent future problems with implicit deny iptables, which we will enable later, here are some things to prepare.
+To prevent future problems with implicit deny iptables, which we will enable later, here are some things to prepare in your IPSec configuration.

-IMPORTANT; The above configured ipsec configuration will work flawlessly with iptables when installing strongswan on a vanilla raspberry-kernel; however it will definately stop working when updating the raspberry kernel to new versions.
-Obviously there is some compiled or hardwired relation between the strongswan version and the iptables netlink kernel driver.
+IMPORTANT; The above configured ipsec configuration will work flawlessly with iptables when installing strongswan on a vanilla raspberry-kernel; however it will definately stop working when updating the raspberry kernel to newer versions.
+Obviously there are some compiled or hardwired relation between the strongswan version and the iptables netlink kernel driver.

-To make this work, also with an updated kernel, you will need to enable the charon kernel-netlink and socket-default traffic selectors.
+To make this work anyway, also with an updated kernel, you will need to enable the charon kernel-netlink, socket-default and libipsec traffic selectors.

 * Step 1: Enable the charon socket-default fwmark and load the socket selector.
 * Step 2: Enable the charon kernel-netlink negated fwmark and load the netlink selector.